matttproud/contextualizing-contexts/README.md

   libraries to connect how the server's dispatch functions handle context lifetime.

+* `{grpc,http}-notify`: shows the lifetime behaviors of the context from the respective server libraries to establish when lifetime begins and ends in isolation.

 The server samples serve to `:8080`:

-* Clients can exercise the HTTP serverswith curl:
+* Clients can exercise the HTTP servers with curl:

   ```
   $ curl localhost:8080